laminlabs/lamin-blog/docs/1000genomes.md

 ## Author contributions

 Raaghav performed data engineering and analysis.
 Alex Rasmussen wrote the lakehouse ecosystem overview.
 Ishita curated the 88M-row SNV & Indel dataset.
-Sunny curated the original CNV datasets.
+Sunny created the original CNV dataset based on `DRAGEN` and the basic CNV analysis flow.
 Sergei helped supervise the project and created the `polars` and `pyarrow` integrations in `lamindb`.
 Alex Wolf supervised the project.

 ## Code & data availability